jjlynch2/Measurements/README.md

-## Measurement Standards 0.0.1
+## Measurement Standards 0.0.2

-This project standardizes measurement numbers across multiple measurement procedures.
-Due to changing standard numbers, this measurement guide was created to avoid downstream issues with CoRA and OsteoSort.
-These numbers will never change unless significant errors are identified.
-If a measurement becomes deprecated, the number will be indefinitely reserved.
-These standards provide a stable numbering platform on which advanced analytics can be built.
+This project aims to standardize measurement numbers across various platforms.
+To prevent downstream issues with CoRA and OsteoSort caused by changing standard numbers, we have developed this measurement guide.
+These numbers will remain constant unless significant errors are found.
+If a measurement is deprecated, its number will be reserved.
+These standards ensure a stable numbering system, forming a reliable foundation for advanced analytics.